barrucadu/memo.barrucadu.co.uk/memos/personal-finance.markdown

 3. **Budget everything monthly.**

    Like most people in the UK, I get paid once a month.
-So It's easy to budget for monthly expenses like rent or utilities.
+So it's easy to budget for monthly expenses like rent or utilities.
 There's a consistent amount spent every month, so I can just allocate that much of my monthly income to pay for it.
 Somewhat harder are the